MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

     weight: 400
     parent: "macro_modules"
 ---
-# Creation of module help
+# Example 2.3: Creation of module help

-Generating help of a Macro Module is part of the video about Macro Modules from [Example 2: Creation of Global Macro Modules](../globalmacromodules)
+Generating help of a Macro Module is part of the video about Macro Modules from [Example 2: Creation of Global Macro Modules](/tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{< youtube "M4HnA0d1V5k">}}

 ## Introduction

 In this chapter, you will learn how to create a help page and an example network.
-For hands-on training, we will use the macro module `Filter`, which was created in the [previous chapter](../globalmacromodules/).
+For hands-on training, we will use the macro module `Filter`, which was created in the [previous chapter](/tutorials/basicmechanisms/macromodules/globalmacromodules).

 Depending on the way the macro module was created the default help page and example network might or might not exist.
 In case they exist, the help page only contains information about module in- and outputs as well as module fields.
 The example network only contains the macro module itself.
 Both, the help page and the example network, can be created and edited after module creation.